Rigoletto: Act 3

 With falling darkness, a thunderstorm approaches and the Duke decides to spend the rest of the night in the house.
 Sparafucile directs him to the upstairs sleeping quarters, resolving to kill him in his sleep.

 Gilda, who still loves the Duke despite knowing him to be unfaithful, returns dressed as a man and stands outside the house.
 Maddalena, who is smitten with the Duke, begs Sparafucile to spare his life: "È amabile invero cotal giovinotto/ Ah, più non ragiono!".
 Sparafucile, a man of his word, is reluctant but promises her that if by midnight another victim can be found, he will kill the other instead of the Duke.
 Gilda, overhearing this exchange, resolves to sacrifice herself for the Duke, and enters the house: "Trio: Se pria ch'abbia il mezzo la notte toccato".
 Sparafucile stabs her and she collapses, mortally wounded.

 At midnight, when Rigoletto arrives with money, he receives a corpse wrapped in a sack, and rejoices in his triumph.
 Weighting it with stones, he is about to cast the sack into the river when he hears the voice of the Duke, sleepily singing a reprise of his "La donna è mobile" aria.
 Bewildered, Rigoletto opens the sack and, to his despair, discovers his dying daughter.
 For a moment, she revives and declares she is glad to die for her beloved: "V'ho ingannato" ("Father, I deceived you").
 She dies in his arms.
 Rigoletto cries out in horror: "La maledizione!" ("The curse!")

 Instrumentation

-The orchestra calls for 2 flutes (Flute 2 doubles piccolo), 2 oboes (Oboe 2 doubles English horn), 2 clarinets, 2 bassoons, 4 horns in Eb, D, C, Ab, G, and F, 2 trumpets in C, D, and Eb, 3 trombones, cimbasso, timpani, bass drum and cymbals, strings.
+The orchestra calls for 2 flutes (Flute 2 doubles piccolo), 2 oboes (Oboe 2 doubles English horn), 2 clarinets, 2 bassoons, 4 horns in E♭, D, C, A♭, G, and F, 2 trumpets in C, D, and E♭, 3 trombones, cimbasso, timpani, bass drum and cymbals, strings.